 Tax-Free First Home Savings Account (FHSA)

-This information was sourced from the Government of Canada official site.
-However, we strongly urge you to check the updated government pages and work with your accountant before contributing to your FHSA.
+This information is sourced from the Government of Canada’s official site.
+Because tax regulations and limits (such as those for the Home Buyers’ Plan) are subject to change, we strongly urge you to check the most recent government pages and consult with your accountant before contributing to your FHSA.

 What is the FHSA?